Story

 In your book The Way the World Works, you pin the cause of the crash of October 1929 on the rising protectionist sentiment that ultimately yielded the Smoot-Hawley Tariff Act.
 That’s not the consensus of economic historians.
 How did you come to this idea?

 Until October 1987, at least, the crash of 1929 was the most cataclysmic economic event of the century.
 As a result of the crash of ’29, supply-side economic theory, which had been dominant in the Western world for almost two centuries, was forced into retreat.
 In other words, those economists who built their ideas, their economic models around the assumption that the producer of goods was the dominant actor in the economy couldn’t explain why the market crashed.
 Consequently, policy makers turned to alternative models.
 They turned to demand-side economists, the Keynesians and the monetarists, who came up with the idea that the Depression had occurred because of insufficient purchasing power.
 The masses of people had insufficient purchasing power, insufficient demand power.
 So the demand-management school of economics took over and bit by bit became dominant throughout Europe and especially in the United States.
-But by the 1970s the demand-side theories were no longer working.
+But, by the 1970s, the demand-side theories were no longer working.
 They could not explain the stagflation that began creeping into the system in the late sixties and became a way of life in the 1970s.

 This was the state of things that led me to those economists who were reviving classical theory;—supply-side theory—as a way of thinking about the world of the 1970s.
 But the requirement, I felt, was to find a rationale for the cause of the crash of ’29 that would enable us to rehabilitate the classical model.
-I knew there had to be
+I knew there had to be some event